mixelpixel/The-C-Programming-Language/README.md

         read next character
 ```

-I am a little confused about how "file" is being used for "file input" and how "character" is being used - getchar(); appears to read in an entire line of text in the while loop, and not "one char at a time" nor one "file" at a time.
+1. I am a little confused about how "file" is being used for "file input" and how "character" is being used - `getchar();` appears to read in an entire line of text in the while loop, and not "one char at a time" nor one "file" at a time...
 Perhaps this is just loose use of terms (or my loose understanding), but I am left a little confused as to newline vs. EOF.
-Exercise 1-6 results in 0 or 1, but EOF - per Exercise 1-7 - has a value of -1.
+2. Exercise 1-6's evaluation results in 0 or 1, but EOF - per Exercise 1-7 - has a value of -1.
 Okay... so EOF = -1 and `getchar() != EOF` evaluates to either 0 (false) or 1 (true)...
-So why does ctrl+d 0?
+So why/how does ctrl+d = -1?
 I see that ctrl+c and ctrl+z don't evaluate they simple exit from the program.
 Ah-ha - it appears that C simply does not have a type class of Boolean and achieves a true/false distinction where zero is false and non-zero is true.
-Per: https://www.le.ac.uk/users/rjm1/cotter/page_37.htm
+Per: https://www.le.ac.uk/users/rjm1/cotter/page_37.htm But why/how does `getchar() = EOF` always evaluate to -1?

 [file input version 1](ch1/file_copying_v1.c)
 [file input version 2](ch1/file_copying_v2.c)